softprops/stats/README.md

 ## usage

-Stats is a non-blocking Scala front end for reported metrics to [statsd](https://github.com/etsy/statsd/) over [UPD](http://en.wikipedia.org/wiki/User_Datagram_Protocol).
+Stats is a non-blocking Scala front end for reporting application metrics to [statsd](https://github.com/etsy/statsd/) over [UPD](http://en.wikipedia.org/wiki/User_Datagram_Protocol).

 ### connecting

-Creating a client is simple.
+Creating a stats client is simple.
 The default client is configured for testing with a statsd server locally on port `8125`.

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global
 val cli = stats.Stats()
 ```

-You can specify a remote address as an InetSocketAddress as the first argument to stats or use the `addr` method to return a client pointing and an alternative host.
+You can specify a remote address as an InetSocketAddress as the first argument or use the `addr` method to return a client pointing to an alternative host address.

 ```scala
 val hosted = cli.addr(host, port)